rmcsulla/ai/README.md

 ![](images/CA_direction.jpeg)

 Many of these binary comparisions ended up with very close acceptance rates.
-The exploration of acceptance by occupation appeared to be promiosiung at first, but when the outliers were explored they represented a small portion of the total peopel int he data set.
+The exploration of acceptance by occupation appeared to be promisiung at first, but when the outliers were explored they represented a small portion of the total people in the data set.
 Arguably the two biggest factors imapcting coupon acceptance for the carry out category are the timing - afternoon 80.77% and the weather - sunny at 76%.
 Compared with the average in the total data (73.77%) for this coupon type they appear to provide insight at a simple, binary level.